co16661666/clanka-bot/README.md

 * **Espressif Systems & Seeed Studio:** For the ESP32 core board definitions and the XIAO hardware.
 * **Design Inspiration:** The procedural masking logic for the eye expressions was heavily inspired by the "Vinny" robot eye designs and various open-source animated OLED eye projects found across the maker community.
 * **Solidworks:** Used for all 3D mechanical design, part modeling, and assembly testing.
+* **AI & LLM policy:** Used to generate only code and execute ideas we had as a team.